Remembering Srebrenica: Srebrenica Memorial Week 2021

 The theme for 2021's commemoration, "Rebuilding Lives", was launched on Thursday 4 February 2021 at an online launch event.
 The theme seeks to highlight the way in which survivors of the Bosnian genocide have rebuilt their lives.
 Speakers at the event included: Lord Greenhalgh, Minister for State at the Ministry for Housing, Communities and Local Government, His Excellency, Željko Komšić, Member of the Presidency of Bosnia and Herzegovina, Lisa Nandy MP, Shadow Foreign Secretary, Kirsty Williams MS, Welsh Government Minister for Education, and Peter Osborne, Chair of Remembering Srebrenica Northern Ireland.

-The UK National Srebrenica Memorial Day Ceremony 2021 was broadcast on 8th July and was watched by thousands of people in both the UK and abroad.
+The UK National Srebrenica Memorial Day Ceremony 2021 was broadcast on 8 July and was watched by thousands of people in both the UK and abroad.
 Some of the speakers who participated in the commemoration included: President Šefik Džaferović, Foreign Secretary Dominic Raab MP, First Minister of Scotland, Nicola Sturgeon MSP, First Minister of Wales, Mark Drakeford MS, First and deputy First Ministers of Northern Ireland, Paul Givan MLA and Michelle O’Neill MLA, the Grand Mufti of Bosnia, Husein Kavazović, senior faith representatives from the UK, and survivors of the genocide and ethnic cleansing.
 There were also performances from the renowned National Theatre of Sarajevo and prominent actors and actresses from Bosnia.

 Lessons from Srebrenica visits programme

 'Lessons from Srebrenica' is a flagship education programme established to help strengthen British society, with over 1,450 people taking part from the UK since 2013.
 These individuals come from all walks of life, all ethnicities, and all faiths or none, but have one thing in common: the desire to promote positive change within their local community by agreeing to undertake a pledge to promote community cohesion and integration.
-The participants play an important role in arranging memorial events and other activities across the country, working together with Remembering Srebrenica's eight English regional boards and three country boards.
+The participants play an important role in arranging memorial events and other activities across the country, working together with Remembering Srebrenica's eight English regional boards and its two country boards.

 Education

 Working together with schools across the UK, Remembering Srebrenica has educated over 100,000 young people about Srebrenica in the past six years.
 The charity provides learning resources such as lesson plans and assembly presentations to support teachers in educating both primary and secondary school pupils.

 It also facilitates the 'We Are One' football tournament in schools and youth groups, which is supported by the FA, Kick it Out, the ESFA, Show Racism the Red Card and footballer Asmir Begovic.

+The charity, which has organised educational visits for British schoolchildren to Bosnia and Herzegovina, has been criticised for failing to expand the programme into a two-way exchange involving Bosnian students.